Vmateo15/Microsoft-Sentinel-SOC-LAB/incidents/brute-force-investigation.md

 A custom Azure Monitor log search alert was configured with the name:
 Possible Brute Force Attack

+The alert configuration was documented but not deployed because enabling it would have created recurring Azure charges.

 ![Brute force alert rule configuration](../screenshots/brute-force-alert-rule-configuration.png)

 ![Brute force alert rule details](../screenshots/brute-force-alert-rule-details.png)